chyuan4gt/chyuan4gt.github.io/index.md

 title: About Me
 ---

-I am a **5th year** Ph.D. student at Georgia Institute of Technology, self-advised during the journey.
+I am a **5th year** Ph.D. student at Georgia Institute of Technology, currently working with **Prof. Anand Iyer** on LLM inference systems.
-Self-advising is challenging, but it equips me with the confidence and resilience to address all obstacles.

 Before coming to Gatech, I got my Bachelor's degree from Nanjing University and my Master's degree from Shanghai Jiao Tong University.